Ragnyll/ragnyll.github.io/about.md

 Python is my language of choice as it's basically my swiss army knife when it come to solving problems.
 Also, I really just _do not care_ about front end design.
 There's some improvments that will come for the usability of this site, but if you're looking for a pretty looking blog this is not the one for you.
 It really should come as no surprise, given the previous statement, that I mostly prefer working in the back end, in the terminal.

-For my breakin career, I've been goin for 6 years now.
-I rep Basement Dwellers Crew (KCMO) and Arch Enemies (STL).
+For my breakin career, I've been goin for 7 years now.
+I rep Arch Enemies Crew (STL).
 I'm a footwork head, to me it makes sense with how I think about the movement.
 Maybe you'll see some videos up here, I dunno.
 Haven't really decided yet.

 Feel free to get in contact with me via email (justanotherjakeyg@gmail.com).